 #9 Star Trek: Picard

 Star Trek: Picard is a series that was released in 2020 and is set 20 years after the events of the 2002 movie Star Trek: Nemesis.
 The series follows the titular character, Jean-Luc Picard, as he comes out of retirement to deal with a new threat to the galaxy and ponders the Final Frontier.
-As of February 2023, the show is airing its third and final season.
+The show aired its third and final season in 2023.

 #10 Star Trek: Lower Decks

 Star Trek: Lower Decks is an animated series that was released in 2020 and is set on a support vessel during the events of Star Trek: The Next Generation.
-The show follows the lives of the lower-ranking members of the ship’s crew and is geared towards a more light-hearted tone.
-Returning to Paramount+ for its fourth season this 2023, the series features the voices of Tawny Newsome (Beckett Mariner), Jack Quaid (Brad Boimier), Noël Wells (D’Vana Tendi), Eugene Cordero (Sam Rutherford), Dawnn Lewis (Carol Freeman), Jerry O’Connell (Jack Ransom), Fred Tatasciore (Shaxs), and Gillian Vigman (T’Ana).
+The show follows the lives of the lower-ranking members of the ship’s support crew and is geared towards a more light-hearted tone.
+The series features the voices of Tawny Newsome (Beckett Mariner), Jack Quaid (Brad Boimier), Noël Wells (D’Vana Tendi), Eugene Cordero (Sam Rutherford), Dawnn Lewis (Carol Freeman), Jerry O’Connell (Jack Ransom), Fred Tatasciore (Shaxs), and Gillian Vigman (T’Ana).
+The fifth and final season of Star Trek: Lower Decks is set to premiere in the fall of 2024.

 #11 Star Trek: Prodigy

-Star Trek: Prodigy is an animated series that was released in October 2021 and is aimed at a younger audience.
+First released in October 2021, Star Trek: Prodigy is an animated series aimed at a younger audience.
 The show follows a group of teenage aliens as they are given command of their own starship.
+The second season of the show is slated to arrive on Netflix sometime in 2024.

 #12 Star Trek: Strange New Worlds

 Star Trek: Strange New Worlds is a television series that was released in 2022.
 The show is a prequel to the original series and follows the early days of the Enterprise crew’s five-year mission.
-The show has been very well-received by Star Trek fans for featuring many of the iconic characters and villains from the original series, including villains like the Gorn, while also introducing new civilizations that Trekkies have never encountered before in the Star Trek universe.
+The show, which stars Anson Mount as Captain Christopher Pike, has been very well-received by Star Trek fans for featuring many of the iconic characters and villains from the original series, including villains like the Gorn, while also introducing new civilizations that Trekkies have never encountered before in the Star Trek universe.
+The show has been renewed through season 4.

 As you have probably noticed in the list above, the best way (arguably) to watch Star Trek shows is in the order each series was made.
 Watching them in this order allows you to follow the franchise from its inception and explore its universe as the original fans did several years ago.